 - Give you an induction programme as part of your course, which will provide you with all you need to know to successfully complete your studies.

-- Provide you with teaching and learning of a high standard, delivered by teachers who are prepared, professional in their approach and who will give supportive feedback on your progress to you and your parents.
+- Provide you with teaching and learning of a high standard, delivered by teachers who are prepared and are professional in their approach.

 - Assess your progress and achievements through a variety of fair assessment methods.
 You will have the opportunity to appeal against any unfairness in the assessment procedures.

 - Provide you with a range of support services that will help you successfully complete your studies.
-They will include tutor support, study skills support, self-directed study facilities, a ‘virtual learning environment’ and, if you should need it, counselling, additional learning support and ESOL (English for Speakers of Other Languages) services.
+They will include a personal tutor, study skills support, self-directed study facilities, virtual learning environment and, if you should need it, counselling, additional learning support and ESOL (English for Speakers of Other Languages).

-- Provide you with access to a wide range of resources, which are essential for your studies and for making the most of your time with us.
-These may include libraries, computers, refectories, sports and social facilities, membership of the Students’ Union and opportunities for enriching your studies.
+- Provide you with access to a wide range of resources which are essential for your studies and for making the most of your time with us.
+These may include libraries, computers, refectories, sports and social facilities, and opportunities for enriching your studies.